apache/incubator-heron/website/content/docs/developers/troubleshooting.md

 #### 1. Look at the instance under backpressure

 The metric directly shows which instances have been under backpressure.
-You can jump directly to the logs (TODO: insert UI image for accessing logs) of that instance to see what is going wrong with the instance.
+You can jump directly to the logs of that instance to see what is going wrong with the instance.
 Some of the known causes of backpressure are being discussed below.

 #### 2. Look at items pending to be acked